Managing Partner: Arturo Gerbaud

 Languages: Spanish, English, French

 Alemán, Cordero, Galindo & Lee was established in 1985 and has quickly become one of Panama’s leading law firms in the banking, finance, and corporate M&A areas as well as in the representation of large corporations doing business in the country.
-The offshore practice is supported by offices around the world including in the British Virgin Islands, Belize, the Bahamas and Uruguay, and also by a strong network of correspondents throughout Europe, Asia, the US and Latin America.
+The offshore practice is supported by offices around the world including in the British Virgin Islands, Belize, the Bahamas, Uruguay, and also by a strong network of correspondents throughout Europe, Asia, the US and Latin America.
 In its local practice, the banking department is one of the firm’s main areas of strength.
 It provides services to most of the large banks established in the country and also represents several foreign banks that have recently applied for a banking licence and have started operations in Panama.
-The firm also provides legal advice to a large number of companies from various industries, ranging from the largest telecommunication company in the country to companies engaged in port activities, software production, transportation (airlines, railroad and shipping), electric distribution, construction, manufacturing, petroleum distribution, pharmaceutical distribution, banana trading and retail sales, among others.
-The firm has been recognised as ‘Panama Law Firm of the Year’ in 2011, 2013, 2015 and 2017 by Chambers and Partners.
+The firm also provides legal advice to a large number of companies from various industries, ranging from the largest telecommunication company in the country to companies engaged in port activities, software production, transportation (airlines, railroad and shipping), electric distribution, construction, manufacturing, petroleum distribution, pharmaceutical distribution, and retail sales, among others.
+The firm has been recognised as "Panama Law Firm of the Year" in 2011, 2013, 2015, 2017 and 2018 by Chambers and Partners.

 Main Areas of Practice: